 Watch your caffeine intake.

 While every person is different, it is recommended to be aware of your caffeine intake in the afternoon.
-Caffeine has an average half life of about five hours, so it is typically recommended that you stop ingesting it at least six hours before you go to sleep, but ideallya earlier.
+Caffeine has an average half-life of about five hours, so it is typically recommended that you stop ingesting it at least six hours before you go to sleep, but ideally earlier.

 If you get a later afternoon slump and start feeling tired, instead of caffeine, try a glass of cold water, a handful of jumping jacks, or even munching on an apple.